 Exotic animals are those not usually indigenous to the UK.

 Some exotic animals live a lot longer than your average moggy or pup.
-For instance, giant tortoises have an average life span of 100 years.
+For instance, giant tortoises can live for more than 100 years.

-Just like any other animal, exotic pets are prone to suffer from unexpected injuries and illnesses like abscesses, scratches and bites, so it could be worth considering exotic pet insurance.
+Just like any other animal, exotic pets are susceptible to unexpected injuries and illnesses like abscesses, scratches and bites, so it could be worth considering exotic pet insurance.

 Most standard insurers only cover dogs, cats and rabbits, meaning exotic pet owners need to find specialist cover to insure their pets.